 Rakesh died on April 1, 2015.
 He had withdrawn Rs.5,000 to the date of his death.
 The investment were sold at par and R's Executors were paid off.
 Prepare Rakesh's Capital Account that of his executors.

 Terms Introduced in the Chapter

 - Retirement of a Partner

+- Executors of deceased Partner

 - Death of a Partner

-- Gaining Ratio

-- Executors of deceased Partner - Executor's Account
+- Executor's Account